Search

 Radical Entertainment was a game development studio located in Vancouver, British Columbia (Canada) and founded in 1991.
 Radical worked on titles such as Scarface: The World is Yours (the 8th title from Radical that has sold over 1 million units and the 4th title to ship over 2 million units), Crash Tag Team Racing, Hulk: Ultimate Destruction and The Simpson’s Hit & Run.
 They continued to work on licensed properties, but later switched to original IP and developed the Prototype games.

-Brett Hull Hockey 95
+Brett Hull Hockey 95 Brett Hull Hockey 95

-Rage Games Ltd.
+Rage Software Ltd.

 Rage Games Ltd. was an English game development studio founded as Rage Software Ltd. by Paul Finnegan in 1992.
 Originally creating games for third party developers, the first commercial success came with the football game Striker in 1992.